martgil/webext-docs/compose.rst

       :type: (:ref:`compose.ComposeRecipient`, optional)
       :annotation: -- [Added in TB 88]

-      *Caution*: Setting a value for ``from`` does not change the used identity, it overrides the FROM header.
-Many email servers do not accept emails where the FROM header does not match the sender identity.
+      *Caution*: Setting a value for :value:`from` does not change the used identity, it overrides the *From* header.
+Many email servers do not accept emails where the *From* header does not match the sender identity.
 Must be set to exactly one valid email address.

    .. api-member::